 Walk with us towards a world of hope.

-Include a gift in your will to create a legacy of support that can help communities for generations to come.
+Include a gift in your Will to create a legacy of support that can help communities for generations to come.

 We connect young Australians in Catholic schools with the Caritas Australia mission to end poverty, promote justice and uphold dignity.
 Our engagement team produces extensive educational and creative online resources for teachers and students.